KEY FIGURES 2015

 - Hella Saturnus Slovenija / Hella KGaA Hueck & Co.
 (Vehicle lighting electronics)

-- Hidria AET (Electrical and electronic equipment for motor vehicles)
+- Hidria AET (Motor vehicle electrical and electronic equipment)

 - Indramat Elektromotorji / Bosch Rexroth (Electrical motors, generators)